awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 }
 ```

-In this case, Dave will need to know the exact object version ID to retrieve the object\.
+In this case, Dave needs to know the exact object version ID to retrieve the object\.

-You can test the permissions using the AWS CLI `get-object` command with the `--version-id ` parameter identifying the specific object version\.
+You can test the permissions using the AWS CLI `get-object` command with the `--version-id` parameter identifying the specific object version\.
 The command retrieves the object and saves it to the `OutputFile.jpg` file\.

 ```
 aws s3api get-object --bucket examplebucketversionenabled --key HappyFace.jpg OutputFile.jpg --version-id AaaHbAQitwiL_h47_44lRO2DDfLlBO5e --profile AccountADave